christyjacob4/github-org-invite/README.md

 ## 💫 Get Started

 Getting started is extremely easy with the **One Click Deploy to Heroku** Button.
 You can simply click it and follow the on screen instructions.

-### Environment Variables

-You can configure the project with these handy environment variables.
+You can also customize the project with these handy environment variables.

 | Name                | Description                                                         | Required |
 | ------------------- | ------------------------------------------------------------------- | -------- |